Skip to main content

 Conversation spaces

 In the adjoining living room, a light blue sofa provides a pop of color.
 It is covered in a Crypton fabric, which the hotel and cruise ship industry have popularized because of its stain resistance.
 This is perfect for a household with an 11-year-old, a dog and two cats.
-If you’re a proud owner of two active cats, having a cat fitness wheel in your house can be a fantastic way to accommodate their need for play and exercise, keeping them content and engaged.
 Having a pre-teen in the house has driven many of the design choices.
 The sofa sits atop a red oriental rug.

 Two barrel-back, cream-covered club chairs reside opposite the sofa.
 They swivel so one can join in the conversation in the den as well.
 Greer oversaw the ordering of these chairs and even went to the factory to see them being built to make sure they were extremely comfortable.
 An acrylic coffee table situated in front of the sofa provides function, but does not take up any visual space.
 A collection of small-scale artworks grouped together to create a larger impact resides on the wall behind the sofa.